 The large harbour in Rovinj, with its waterside restaurants, leads out along narrow cobbled streets concealing a wonderful array of shops, galleries and cafes into the town itself with its tiny squares and historic buildings.
 The colourful facades are visible from the sea climbing up to the church of St. Euphemia at the top.
 The coastline here is a protected Natural Heritage Area and a lovely place to explore all year round.
-Facing west the town's cafes and bars are famous for views of the sunset over the Adriatic.
-An excellent place to treat yourself to a meal of freshly caught fish.
+Facing west the town's cafes and bars are famous for views of the sunset over the Adriatic and an excellent place to treat yourself to a meal of freshly caught fish.

 The historic town of Rovinj in Istria reflects five centuries of art and culture.
 It was once a refuge for those fleeing the Plague and the ultimate beacon for desperate sailors.
 Since the 1960s it has been a summer hideout for world renowned artists, nature lovers, culture vultures and many others who are captivated by the town's breathtaking beauty.

 Rovinj was reputed to have been inspirational to Jules Verne and how can we argue, it is truly a beautiful and captivating place.
 Today, it offers the atmosphere of a resort that has been enchanting visitors for hundreds of years with the quality of its accommodation, dining and shopping.

 You can find the town beach right under the church walls or use one of the public ferries that will take you to the islands of St. Catherine or St. Andrea (Red Island).
 If you wish to be more active, you can walk or rent a bicycle to find a secluded little beach for yourself, stretch on the smooth, naturally carved rocks, or relax in the shadow of the century-old pine trees.